77ethers/storyStarter/README.md

-# Minimal Online Text Editor
+# Forked and redesigned from the Minimal Online Text Editor
 Ephemeral texts.<br>
 No features.